AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-workfront-enhanced-connector.md

 1. [Access](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/managing-code/accessing-repos.html?lang=en) and clone your AEM as a Cloud Service repository from Cloud Manager.

-1. Open the cloned AEM as a Cloud Service repository using an IDE of your choice.
+1. Open the cloned Experience Manager as a Cloud Service repository using an IDE of your choice.

 1. Place the enhanced connector zip file downloaded in Step 1 at the following path: